krzychb/toit-samples/climate-tft/README.md

 ### Test Display

 The last component to test is TFT display of ESP-WROVER-KIT board.
-This time we do not need to connect anything since the display is an integral part of the board and connected internally.
+This time we do not need to connect anything since the display is an integral part of the board and is connected internally.

 To drive the display we need to install and configure two libraries:

 - [toit-color-tft](https://pkg.toit.io/package/github.com%2Ftoitware%2Ftoit-color-tft)
 - [toit-pixel-display](https://pkg.toit.io/package/github.com%2Ftoitware%2Ftoit-pixel-display)

- The installation process is identical like for BME280 driver library.
+ The installation process is identical to BME280 driver library.
 You can check the command to install the library by opening [Toit package registry](https://pkg.toit.io/), searching for the package name and checking the package description.

-See below installation commands run in the terminal:
+See below the installation commands run in the terminal:

 ```
 PS C:\Users\krzys\toit\climate-tft> toit pkg install github.com/toitware/toit-color-tft
 Info: Package 'github.com/toitware/toit-color-tft@1.2.0' installed with name 'color_tft'
 PS C:\Users\krzys\toit\climate-tft> toit pkg install github.com/toitware/toit-pixel-display
 Info: Package 'github.com/toitware/toit-pixel-display@1.6.0' installed with name 'pixel_display'
 PS C:\Users\krzys\toit\climate-tft>
 ```

 If the packages are installed successfully, you can now prepare and run the test application by adding [update_display.toit](update_display.toit) to the project folder and running it in "watch" terminal window: